What Are the Rules for Working on Energized Electrical Equipment?

 Introduction

-Working on Energized Electrical Equipment is a high-risk task for licensed electricians, permitted only as a last resort under strict NFPA 70E rules.
+Working on energized electrical equipment is a high-risk task performed only when required by the job and after the employer and qualified persons have followed the preferred practice of de-energizing the circuit and documented that de-energizing is infeasible or creates greater hazards, per NFPA 70E guidance.
 De-energizing circuits is the default to prevent shocks, arc flashes, and injuries.
 This guide details NFPA 70E compliance, safety protocols, and procedures for live work, ensuring electricians mitigate hazards while adhering to industry standards.

 The Justification for Working on Energized Electrical Equipment